 Gamma Light and Sound Therapy

 The team optically stimulated mice having Alzheimer’s amyloids using gamma light therapy.
 This activates certain cells in the brain called microglia.
-Once activated, these microglia cells take on a housekeeping role.
+Once activated, the microglia take on a housekeeping role.
 They clean up wastes that cling to the neurons.

 In her lab at MIT, Li-Huei Tsai studied both gamma frequency (40 hz) light and sound stimulation in mouse models.
 She found positive outcomes.
 It improves cognition and memory, stops neurodegeneration, and reduces the amyloid and tau protein buildups related to Alzheimer’s.